 The Attest Brand Index is a platform agnostic measure of a brand’s total brand equity in the Sports sector, as determined by real consumers.

-- Percentage of unprompted brand recall within a named category e.g. ‘alcohol’ ‘fashion’ or ‘entertainment’
+Percentage of unprompted brand recall within the Holiday & Travel category

-Our data is gathered every quarter from an online survey sent to a nationally representative panel of 1,000 UK consumers aged 18-65.
+Our data is gathered every quarter from a nationally representative survey to 1,000 UK consumers aged 18-65.

 The report includes:

-- The UK’s leading sports brands for awareness, purchase intent and Net Promoter Score
+The UK’s leading Holiday & Travel brands for Awareness, Purchase Intent and Net Promoter Score